johannegg/Project-2---IT2810/README.md

 - Remove songs from a playlist.

 ## Running the project
-If you want to install the project from your computer, clone as normal and then write the following in one terminal to start backend:
+If you want to install the project from your computer, clone as normal and then write the following in the terminal to start frontend:

-`cd prosjekt2/backend`
-`npm install`
-`npx ts-node src/index.ts`

-Then open a new terminal and write the following to start frontend:

 `cd prosjekt2/frontend`
 `npm install`
 `npm run dev`

-If the webpage doesn't open automatically, copy the link from the terminal (starting with http://localhost:5173) and paste in browser.
+If the webpage doesn't open automatically, copy the link from the terminal (http://localhost:5173/project2) and paste in browser.